Alexander-Savage/Code-Portfolio/README.md

 3. Show I understand API's, setting up my own API definition and calling the API to connect the back and front end. (currently using fastAPI)
 4. Setup a (probably simplistic) GitActions Pipeline to push the code to GCP so I can show off my awesome project!

-### What has been done as of Tuesday 12th September 2023:
+### What has been done as of Friday 6th October 2023:

+Created a simmplistic app with navbar and contact pages.
+Added a link to my newly created instagram page @savage.software.

+Deployed this to GCP (after some troubleshooting).
+Realised that accessing and hosting on GCP cloud costs money.

+Deployed app to github pages currently as a simple free alternative (looked briefly at firebase/firestore.)